Capital Incubator Technical Support for Facilities Development

 • Leverage all aspects of a facilities development project to build organizational resources, infrastructure, fundraising capacity and financial literacy.

-Prior to founding Capital Incubator, Andra was Assistant Vice President at Cain Brothers, a national investment banking firm where she coordinated the processing of tax-exempt bond financings for nonprofit capital projects ranging from $12 million to $66 million.
-She also worked with organizations to provide consultation in fundraising, development and operations; to provide project coordination for the predevelopment phase of construction, including land use and architectural design phases, and to combine tax-exempt bond financing with a capital campaign.
+Prior to founding Capital Incubator, Andra was Assistant Vice President at Cain Brothers, a national investment banking firm where she specialized in senior health and housing and coordinated the processing of tax-exempt bond financings for nonprofit capital projects ranging from $12 million to $66 million.
+She also assisted organizations in fundraising and project coordination for the predevelopment phase of construction, including land use and architectural design.

-Andra previously worked for ten years as Planning and Development Director of LifeLong Medical Care, a community health center in Berkeley.
-At LifeLong she oversaw the development of a $7 million health care and supportive housing capital project for the Over 60 Health Center.
-As well as arranging and managing the tax-exempt bond financing for the project, she provided project management during both pre-development and construction phases, negotiated with government agencies and directed the capital campaign, raising substantial government, foundation, corporate, and individual donations.
-She also oversaw the conception and realization of a public tile installation at the building, and the purchase of original artworks.
+She previously served as Planning and Development Director of LifeLong Medical Care in Berkeley where she oversaw the development of a community health center (Over 60 Health Center) with a PACE program and HUD 202 housing.
+She arranged and managed the tax-exempt bond financing for the health center, providing project management during both predevelopment and construction phases, directed the capital campaign, and coordinated project development with the affordable housing developer.
+She also oversaw the design and implementation of a public art project at the site.

-Capital Incubator Staff includes independent consultants who are experts in the areas of capital campaigns, financing, organizational development and strategic planning for facilities development projects.
+Capital Incubator partners with independent consultants who are experts in the areas of capital campaigns, financing, organizational development and strategic planning for facilities development.

 top of page